 POPULATION.
 DEFINITION OF POPULATION.
-Population is defined as the total number of people living within a country or a geographical area at a particular time.
+This is defined as the total number of people living within a country or a geographical area at a particular time.

 the world population was put at 4.5 billion people.
-With the world average population growth rate at 1.8 percent, it is estimated that by the year 2000, the population of the world would have been 6.25 billion people.
+With the world average population growth rate at 1.8 per cent, it is estimated that by the year 2000, the populace of the world would have been 6.25 billion people.

 population Size in terms of continents

 Asia is the most populous continent in the world, followed by Europe, Africa, North America South America and lastly Australia Antarctica.